ngs-docs/2021-GGG298/Week6-Git_and_GitHub_for_file_tracking_and_sharing/README.md

 git push
 ```

-Verify that it the changes show up on github by refreshing your webpage.
+Verify that the changes show up on github by refreshing your webpage.

 Look at the change history, view the diffs.